ViktorGox/ProjectClientOnBoardGitProject/Documents/Scrum Document.md

 []
 ### Viktor

-During sprint 1, the group started doing the documentation required to lay the foundations for the project.
+During start up stage, Sprint 0, the group started doing the documentation required to lay the foundations for the project.
 I personally made about 10-15 requirements, which I added to gitlab.
 Worked on the PoA file.
 In the second week I read through all requirements that the group had made and noted which ones are bad, good, duplicates and any other note I had about them.
 On the second meeting I talked